 Climate: What is the Paris Agreement?

+PARIS: On December 12, 2015, 195 countries gathered in the French capital to conclude the first truly universal climate treaty, the Paris Agreement, aimed at preventing the worst-case scenarios of global warming.

-On Wednesday, US media reported that President Donald Trump was poised to announce the United States' withdrawal from the pact, which took nearly two decades of often-acrimonious bartering and much give-and-take to conclude.
+President Donald Trump on Thursday (Jun 1) announced the United States was withdrawing from the pact, which took nearly two decades of often-acrimonious haggling to conclude.

 The Palestinian authorities have since also signed the agreement, which has now been officially ratified by 147 parties and entered into force in record time on Nov 4, 2016, when it crossed the threshold of 55 ratifying parties representing 55 per cent of global greenhouse gas emissions.